greird/chordictionaryjs/README.md

 */
 ```

-For instance, if you're an electric guitar player, you may define you instrument as follow.
+For instance, if you're an electric guitar player, you may define your instrument as follow.

 `var myInstrument = new Chordictionary.Instrument('EADGBE', 24, 7, 4);`